Hungarian algorithm: Matrix formulation

 where P is a permutation matrix.
 (Equivalently, the columns can be permuted using CP.)

 If the goal is to find the assignment that yields the maximum cost, the problem can be solved by negating the cost matrix C.

 Bipartite graph formulation

 The algorithm can equivalently be described by formulating the problem using a bipartite graph.
-We have a complete bipartite graph $G=(S, T; E)$ with n worker vertices (S) and n job vertices (T), and the edges (E) each have a nonnegative cost $c(i,j)$.
+We have a complete bipartite graph $G=(S, T; E)$ with n worker vertices (S) and n job vertices (T), and the edges (E) each have a cost $c(i,j)$.
 We want to find a perfect matching with a minimum total cost.